Shiigu/quake1randomizer/README.md

 To set up the game modes, press the 'M' key, and a menu will show up.
 Follow the instructions in there.

-> In case you accidentally overwrote the 'M' keybind, the command to bring up the menu is "impulse 24".
+> In case you accidentally overwrote the 'M' keybind, the command to bring up the menu is `impulse 24`.

-> The Randomizer modes are stored in the savedgamecfg cvar.
+> The Randomizer modes are stored in the `savedgamecfg` cvar.

+> It is possible to preset a seed by storing it in the `gamecfg` cvar.
+In the "Seed settings" menu you can see the seed used for the actual level in case you wish to keep it (as well as the option to force the game to reuse that seed until it's closed or the option is changed).

 ## Item categories